daniestevez/ssdv-fec/ssdv-fec/README.md

 cargo install ssdv-fec
 ```

 The `ssdv-fec` application supports the commands `encode` and `decode`.
-To
+The
+SSDV packet format can be specified for both commands using the `--format`
+argument.
+The default format is the standard no-FEC SSDV packet format.

-perform encoding, it is necessary to specify the number of packets to generate
+To perform encoding, it is necessary to specify the number of packets to
-in the output.
-This can be done with the `--npackets` argument to specify a
+generate in the output.
+This can be done with the `--npackets` argument to
-fixed number of packets, or with the `--rate` argument to specify the coding
+specify a fixed number of packets, or with the `--rate` argument to specify the
-rate.
-If `--rate` is used, the number of encoded packets is equal to the number
+coding rate.
+If `--rate` is used, the number of encoded packets is equal to the
-of packets in the original image divided by the coding rate (which must be
+number of packets in the original image divided by the coding rate (which must
-between 0 and 1).
-An example SSDV image can be found in the
+be between 0 and 1).
+An example SSDV image that uses the Longjiang-2 packet
-[`src/test_data`](src/test_data) directory.
-These are examples of encoding.
+format can be found in the [`src/test_data`](src/test_data) directory.
+These are
+examples of encoding.

 ```
-ssdv-fec encode --rate 0.8 src/test_data/img_230.ssdv encoded.ssdv
+ssdv-fec --format longjiang2 encode --rate 0.8 src/test_data/img_230.ssdv encoded.ssdv
-ssdv-fec encode --npackets 256 src/test_data/img_230.ssdv encoded.ssdv
+ssdv-fec --format longjiang2 encode --npackets 256 src/test_data/img_230.ssdv encoded.ssdv
-ssdv-fec encode --first 57 --npackets 15 src/test_data/img_230.ssdv encoded.ssdv
+ssdv-fec --format longjiang2 encode --first 57 --npackets 15 src/test_data/img_230.ssdv encoded.ssdv
 ```

 By default the packet ID of the first encoded packet is zero, but another first